lathienvu-yt/rbxminimapmodule/README.md

 ## How it works
 Uses `ViewportFrame` with camera tracking, smart model cloning, and per-frame updates.
 ## Installation
+(i already made a place so no need to setup)
-1. Copy `minimap.client.lua` into a LocalScript inside a ScreenGui.
+1. Copy `scr/ViewingGui.lua` into a LocalScript inside a ScreenGui.
 2. Make sure to set up:
    - `ViewerFolder` in Workspace
    - `ViewerFolder2` in ReplicatedStorage